openstack/nova/doc/source/placement.rst

 a **placement** service type in the service catalog as that is what the resource tracker in the nova-compute node will use to look up the endpoint.

-Devstack sets up the port used in the endpoint URL as 8778 which is intentionally different from the 8774 port used with the compute endpoint.
+Devstack sets up the placement service on the default HTTP port (80) with a ``/placement`` prefix instead of using an independent port.

 **4. Configure and restart nova-compute services**